SHUR1K-N/WiFi-Mangoapple-Resources/README.md

 4. Ensure "Hide Open SSID" is _unchecked_
    > NOTE: the SSID _will_ be broadcasted sometimes even when set to hidden, so uncheck it regardless
 6. "Update Access Point" button, regardless of the above setting

+## OpenWRT v19.07.7 not available in the OpenWRT firmware selector
+OpenWRT v19.07.7 seems to have been deprecated lately.
+You can download the closest version to it (v19.07.10 as of now) and try.

 ## No handshakes captured
 Though the handshakes are not *shown* in the web UI, they're actually being saved at root (/).
 The normal behavior would be saving handshakes in the handshakes directory (/tmp/handshakes).